Have you been able to find a good deal on Li Auto Inc.’s shares?

-A share of Li Auto Inc. (NASDAQ:LI) closed at $26.39 per share on Monday, up from $25.00 day before.
-While Li Auto Inc. has overperformed by 5.56%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, LI rose by 1.07%, with highs and lows ranging from $41.49 to $16.86, whereas the simple moving average fell by -8.33% in the last 200 days.
+A share of Li Auto Inc. (NASDAQ:LI) closed at $23.46 per share on Monday, up from $23.01 day before.
+While Li Auto Inc. has overperformed by 1.96%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, LI fell by -10.76%, with highs and lows ranging from $41.49 to $16.86, whereas the simple moving average fell by -18.02% in the last 200 days.

 Sponsored